aclemons/emailrelay/doc/reference.md

         --filter=spam-edit:127.0.0.1:783

-Using `spam:` means that the e-mail message will be rejected outright if it fails the SpamAssissin tests, whereas with `spam-edit:` the message content is edited by SpamAssassin to hide the spam content within an attachment.
+Using `spam:` means that the e-mail message will be rejected outright if it fails the SpamAssassin tests, whereas with `spam-edit:` the message content is edited by SpamAssassin to hide the spam content within an attachment.

 Built-in filters